Driver Killed In Collision With Chelmsford Front-End Loader Clearing Storm Damage

 It happened around 9:30 p.m. at the intersection of Graniteville Road and School Street.

-Police said the front-end loader was being driven by a man who works for the Chelmsford Department of Public Works and that he was helping clear debris from the storm.
-He was seriously hurt and was rushed to Lowell General Hospital.
+Police said the front-end loader was being driven by 53-year-old David Tyler who works for the Chelmsford Department of Public Works.
+He was rushed to a hospital in Boston with a severe head injury.

 There’s no word yet on what caused the crash.